Published: 01 August 2022

-Crawley Borough Council has organised two guided walks during Love Parks Week 2021, a Keep Britain Tidy campaign which takes place from 23 July until 1 August.
+Crawley Borough Council has organised a litter pick and two guided walks during Love Parks Week 2022, a Keep Britain Tidy campaign which runs until Friday 5 August.

 The free walks take place in Worth Park and Tilgate Park, two of Crawley’s five Green Flag award-winning parks.

-The Worth Park guided walk takes place on Thursday 29 July from 10.30am.
+The Worth Park guided walk takes place on Wednesday (3 August) from 10.30am, starting at Ridleys Court.

 The walk, led by Head Gardener Stephen Peters, will last between 60 and 90 minutes.
-Stephen will give a walking commentary of the beautiful historic park with information about the significant trees and plants.
+Stephen will give a walking commentary of the beautiful historic park with information about sustainable horticulture and plant heritage.

-The walk, led by Curator Nick Hagon, will last between 60 and 90 minutes.
-The walk in the beautiful park will feature mixed terrain including some hills and will take in some of the tree trail and other areas of interest around Tilgate Park, its history and future plans.
+The walk, led by Christian Threader, Parks Maintenance and Conservation Manager, will last between 60 and 90 minutes.
+The walk in the beautiful park will feature mixed terrain including some hills and will take in some of the tree trail and other areas of interest around Tilgate Park.

 Cllr Chris Mullins